 - Proposed Itinerary, including destination, date of departure and return, and plans for in-country travel.

-- Please note that international travel on the CLAS grant requires prior approval from the US Department of Education.
-If we are funding air travel, the approval process requires flights on US carriers, or flights that have a codeshare showing a US carrier flight number.
+- Please note that international travel through the CLAS Faculty Travel Grant requires prior approval from the US Department of Education.
+The approval process requires air travel is booked on US carriers, or flights that have a codeshare showing a US carrier flight number.
 This approval can take up to 30 days, so please wait to book your flights until after receiving an award.
-If you need to book a flight in advance of the award notification, please book travel on US carriers on all legs where US airlines fly.
+If you need to book a flight in advance of the award notification, please book travel on US carriers on all legs where US airlines fly

 - Original receipts must be presented to obtain any reimbursement